Steps to Legally Remove Squatters in Texas

 Clear terms and conditions in a rental agreement are crucial for the property owner and tenant.
 A lease can minimize misunderstandings by clearly defining tenant rights and responsibilities and the consequences of non-compliance.
 Essential elements include:

-- Occupancy Limits: Specifying who can live in the property deters unauthorized occupants.
+- Occupancy Limits: Designating who is to reside in the premises reduces the risk of unauthorized occupants.

 Including Provisions Against Unauthorized Occupancy

-To combat unauthorized occupancy, lease agreements should contain specific provisions.
+To hinder unauthorized occupancy of the premises, the lease agreement must contain some specific provisions.
 These may include:

 What Are the Benefits of Hiring Property Management Services?